Cocaine Bear

-Cocaine Bear was theatrically released in the United States on February 24, 2023, by Universal Pictures.
-The film received mixed reviews from critics and has grossed $75 million worldwide against a $30–35 million budget.
+Cocaine Bear was released in the United States on February 24, 2023, by Universal Pictures.
+The film opened to generally positive reviews from critics and grossed more than $90 million against a production budget of $30–35 million.

 Plot

 In 1985, drug smuggler Andrew C. Thornton II drops a shipment of cocaine from his plane.
-He attempts to parachute out with a drug-filled duffel bag, but knocks himself unconscious on the doorframe, causing him to fall to his death.
+He attempts to parachute out with a drug-filled duffel bag, but knocks himself unconscious on the doorframe and falls to his death.
 His body lands in Knoxville, Tennessee, where he is identified by Bob, a local detective.
 He concludes that the cocaine is likely from St. Louis drug kingpin Syd White, and the remainder is missing.

-Meanwhile, in the Chattahoochee–Oconee National Forest, an American black bear eats some of the cocaine, becoming highly aggressive and attacking two hikers, Elsa and Olaf, killing the former.
+Meanwhile, in the Chattahoochee–Oconee National Forest, an American black bear eats some of the cocaine.
+Becoming highly aggressive, it attacks hikers Elsa and Olaf, killing the former.

 In northeast Georgia, middle schooler Dee Dee lives with her mother, nurse Sari.
 Dee Dee skips school with her best friend Henry in order to paint a picture of the falls in the forest.
-On the trail to the falls, the pair finds a lost brick of cocaine, and ingest some before they are attacked by the bear.
-Sari ventures into the forest to search for the children with park ranger Liz and Peter, a wildlife activist.
-The three find Henry clinging to a tree, hiding from the bear.
+On the trail to the falls, they find a lost brick of cocaine and ingest some before being attacked by the bear.

+Sari searches for the children with Liz, a park ranger, and Peter, a wildlife activist.
+In the forest, they find Henry clinging to a tree.
 The bear attacks, sending Peter stumbling through a pile of cocaine and slashing Liz in the process.
-Attracted to a cocaine-coated Peter, the bear kills him, ignoring Henry.
-Sari and Henry flee deeper into the forest, and Liz sends for help.
+The bear gets attracted to a cocaine-coated Peter and kills him.
+Sari and Henry flee deeper into the forest, and Liz calls for help.